Pregnancy Brain: Causes, Effects, And Ways To Manage It

 5. Eat healthy

 It is important to maintain a diet chart and water log for you to keep yourself and your baby healthy.
-A maternal diet can help reduce stress and protect the body from health risks.
+A maternal diet can help reduce stress during pregnancy and protect the body from health risks.

 6. Get sleep